Ko11e/Bogardens-blacksmith/README.md

 ## Design
- I started with making a wirefram as can be see below.
-Altought the color team and the images of the website was already in the back of my mind.
-In the section colors and images is it more infromation on the color and image choices.
+I started by creating a wireframe, which you can see below.
+Even though I already had some ideas about the color scheme and images for the website, I have included more detailed information about these choices in the Color and Images section.

 ### Wireframe
 #### Home page